khromov/wp-almost-nothing-theme/README.md

 Almost Nothing WordPress Theme - an experiment in minimal design.

 This is the "with-sidebar" branch which also includes sidebar support, woo!
+Sidebars are a WIP and may not function correctly.

 #### Screenshots